 Lightway by default does not obfuscate its traffic.
 To mitigate surveillance and censorship, the traffic can be modified to appear like other traffic by the client on top of the Lightway protocol.
 This is well suited for the way ExpressVPN users make use of their apps.

-Lightway will be available as an open-source library and a reference client.
-This open-source reference client will allow users to make use of the ExpressVPN network without requiring closed-source software or unknown binaries, similar to how the OpenVPN manual configuration allows it today.
+The core codebase of Lightway is now available for preview on GitHub, ensuring transparency to our users.
+We will be releasing even more Lightway code soon, allowing users to make use of the ExpressVPN network without requiring closed-source software or unknown binaries, similar to how the OpenVPN manual configuration allows it today.

 Independent cybersecurity firm Cure53 has also performed security assessments of Lightway on two separate occasions via penetration tests and source-code audits.
 Read the full reports from the assessments conducted in 2021 and 2022.